1989 (album): Concept and development

 Swift began writing her fifth studio album in mid-2013 while on the Red Tour.
 According to her, Red was an album where she pursued both pop and country, and she wanted its follow-up album to be both "sonically cohesive" and "blatant pop", believing that "if you chase two rabbits, you lose them both".
-She considered Red's single "I Knew You Were Trouble", which spent seven weeks atop the Pop Songs chart, her "signal flare" to do so.
+She considered Reds single "I Knew You Were Trouble", which spent seven weeks atop the Pop Songs chart, her "signal flare" to do so.

 Swift credited Peter Gabriel (left) and Annie Lennox (right) as influences for 1989.

 To realize her vision, Swift took inspirations from the experimental nature of synth-pop from the 1980s decade, when musicians abandoned the once-popular drums and guitar instrumentation for synthesizers, drum pads, and manipulated vocals.
 Annie Lennox and Peter Gabriel were formative influences: Swift was inspired by the former's "intense" ways of conveying thoughts and emotions and the latter's atmospheric synth-pop sounds.
 Naming her fifth studio album 1989 after her birth year, she both referenced the influence of 1980s synth-pop and signified a symbolic artistic rebirth.

 Swift enlisted Max Martin and Shellback, who had produced "I Knew You Were Trouble", as key collaborators, crediting the former as co-executive producer for helping her create a coherent album and providing uncredited production credits on several tracks.
-Martin and Shellback produced seven tracks for 1989's standard edition and two additional tracks for its deluxe edition.
+Martin and Shellback produced seven tracks for 1989s standard edition and two additional tracks for its deluxe edition.
 Ryan Tedder, contacted by Swift via an iPhone voice memo, co-wrote and co-produced "Welcome to New York" and "I Know Places".
 He used a Juno-106 synthesizer to create four demos for the former, and Swift chose the first demo and reworked on it as the final version.
 For the latter, Swift played what she had written on piano and elaborated to Tedder the specific melody she wanted, and the two finished recording the track after one day.